 The hearing at the High Court is the first time the agency has used an "Unexplained Wealth Order" to force a suspected corrupt foreign official and his family to account for their riches.

-The NCA believes two homes worth £22m were bought with cash stolen by the woman's husband while he was working for a state bank in their home country.
+The NCA wants the couple to explain how two properties worth £22m were bought, amid suspicions the cash was stolen by the woman's husband while he was working for a state bank in their home country.

 If the woman fails to overturn the court order, or fails to prove she is legitimately wealthy, the NCA can ask the courts to seize the homes.